 Line: lists the available DMX output lines/universes.
-The blue bargraph in the button shows how much of the line is used by patched fixtures and how much is free.
-Click a button to show the details of that line in the right hand side of the window.
+The blue bargraph in the button shows how much of the line is used by

 The coloured bar at the top shows how fixtures are patched on the selected output line, using the unique colour code for each type of fixture.
 Click on a section of the bar to select those fixtures in the grid below.